glouppe/info8002-large-scale-data-systems/lecture9.md

 ---

+class: middle

-# Join
+## Join

 Straightforward approach compared to other implementations.

 1. Node $n$ initializes it's k-bucket (empty).
 2. A node $n$ connects to an already participating node $j$.
 3. Node $n$ then performs a *node-lookup* for its own identifier.
-   - Yielding the $k$ closest node.
+   - Yielding the $k$ closest nodes.
    - By doing so $n$ inserts itself in other nodes $k$-buckets.

 **Note**: The new node should store keys which are the closest to its own identifier by obtaining the $k$-closest nodes.

 ---

+class: middle

-# Leave and failures
+## Leave and failures

-Again, as is joining, leaving is very simple as well.
+Leaving is very simple as well.
 Just disconnect.
 - Failure handling is *implicit* in Kademlia due to *data persistence*.
 - No special actions required by other nodes (failed node will just be removed from the k-bucket).